-The backing up of messages in the dead letter queue in the event of processing errors can be enabled or disabled for asynchronous transaction codes with CALL=BOTH/FIRST and TAC queues.
-This can be done as an alternative to redelivery or as a last fallback stage once the maximum number of redelivery attempts has been reached.
+In the generation, the backing up of messages in the dead letter queue can be enabled or disabled for each message destination.

+For asynchronous TACs and TAC queues, the backing up can be done as an alternative to redelivery or as a last fallback stage once the maximum number of redelivery attempts has been reached.